-Tahmoor Coal will commission the WTP required under Special Condition E1.1 of EPL 1389.
+Tahmoor Coal has commissioned the WTP required under Special Condition E1.1 of EPL 1389 and condition B30 of the consent SSD 8445.

-- 5.2.2 Private Bores - 5.2.2.1 Bore Census
+5.2.2 Private Bores

+5.2.2.1 Bore Census

 Water level data for the private landholder bores identified in the Tahmoor South region were captured in accordance with Consent Condition B25 as part of the bore census completed prior to the commencement of Tahmoor South operations as outlined in the Groundwater Monitoring Plan (Appendix B of GWMP).